The Congress Plaza Hotel & Convention Center

 Frequently Asked Questions about The Congress Plaza Hotel & Convention Center

-Does Congress Plaza Hotel have a pool?
+Does the hotel have a pool?

 No. Congress Plaza Hotel does not have a pool.